 Given all this, it seems to me that the clear intention was that SISL was responsible for providing information about the bond, and that it was understood that investors would rely on this information.
-I have seen no evidence to show Mr B relied on anything other than the KFD when considering the bond, as part of his overall consideration of the investment.
-And, although Mr B could reasonably have been described as an investor of some knowledge and experience, I do not think that means he was not entitled to rely on the KFD - in particular the recommendation that he accept the policy from the specialist insurance broker, SISL.
+I have seen no evidence to show Business G relied on anything other than the KFD when considering the bond, as part of its overall consideration of the investment.
+And Business G was not, in my view, an investor of some knowledge and experience of investments of the type of Scheme C. But even if it was, I do not think that means it was not entitled to rely on the KFD - in particular the recommendation that it accept the policy from the specialist insurance broker, SISL.

 I think it also needs to be made clear that I am considering a complaint against SISL, not any other party.
 And I need to decide what is fair and reasonable in the circumstances of that complaint.
-If I decide SISL has done something wrong and, but for that, the investment would not have gone ahead, it may be fair to ask SISL to compensate Mr B for the investment loss even if other parties were involved.
+If I decide SISL has done something wrong and, but for that, the investment would not have gone ahead, it may be fair to ask SISL to compensate Business G for the investment loss even if other parties were involved.
 And I am satisfied it is fair to do that in the circumstances of this complaint.

-SISL has also argued that Mr B would still have invested even if the KFD had not been provided, simply in the knowledge that a deposit bond was in place.
-I think it unlikely that Mr B would have proceeded without knowing any details of the bond - it was those details, provided by SISL, which I think gave him the assurance he needed to proceed.
-As I mentioned in my provisional findings, I am satisfied Mr B was looking for a low risk investment.
-And I think it unlikely he would have concluded the investment was low risk without the details provided in the KFD - it was those details rather than the existence of the bond per se which gave Mr B the assurances he would have been looking for.
+SISL has also argued that Business G would still have invested even if the KFD had not been provided, simply in the knowledge that a deposit bond was in place.
+I think it unlikely that Business G would have proceeded without knowing any details of the bond - it was those details, provided by SISL, which I think gave it the assurance it needed to proceed.
+As I mentioned in my provisional findings, I am satisfied Business G was looking for a low risk investment.
+And I think it unlikely it would have concluded the investment was low risk without the details provided in the KFD - it was those details rather than the existence of the bond per se which gave Business G the assurances it would have been looking for.

 SISL has also pointed us to the bond schedule that was signed by the investors.
-It says that the schedule provided the name and address of the insurance company and so Mr B ought to have known that the insurer was an overseas insurer.
-I accept Mr B may have been aware NWIC was based overseas.
-But I do not think that means that he was not entitled to reply on the assurances given in the KFD by SISL, particularly given the KFD formed part of the pre-sale literature, whereas the schedule was not given to Mr B until after he had invested.
+It says that the schedule provided the name and address of the insurance company and so Business G ought to have known that the insurer was an overseas insurer.
+I accept Business G may have been aware NWIC was based overseas.
+But I do not think that means that it was not entitled to reply on the assurances given in the KFD by SISL, particularly given the KFD formed part of the pre-sale literature, whereas the schedule was not given to Business G until after it had invested.

-For completeness, I should again confirm that although I am referring to the insurance in the context of the overall investment in Scheme A, it is the role played by the bond and the information provided in relation to the bond which was the key consideration here.
-My consideration was focused on the information provided by SISL in the form of the KFD, as that is the basis of Mr B's complaint.
+For completeness, I should again confirm that although I am referring to the insurance in the context of the overall investment in Scheme C, it is the role played by the bond and the information provided in relation to the bond which was the key consideration here.
+My consideration was focused on the information provided by SISL in the form of the KFD, as that is the basis of Business G's complaint.